OCHA-DAP/ocha-anticipy/docs/source/datasources/codab.rst

 ``npl_admbnda_adm1_nd_20201117.shp``, and ``npl_admbnda_adm2_nd_20201117.shp``

 ``admin_level_max``: The maximum admin level available in the layers.
 In the case of Nepal, the layer level numbers range from 0 to 2, so the maximum should be 2.
+In general the maximum admin level should not exceed 4.

+``admin{level}_name``: An optional parameter for any admin level (``level`` can range from 0 to 4) whose layer names do not match the ``layer_base_name`` pattern.
+This example for Nepal is contrived, but this issue does exist for COD ABs from countries such as Ethiopia and DRC.

-``custom_layer_name``: A place to list any other layers that don't correspond to the admin level format specified above.
+``custom_layer_name``: An optional place to list any other layers that don't correspond to the admin level format specified above.
 In the case of Nepal, there is a layer for districts with the name ``npl_admbnda_districts_nd_20201117``.